Southern Miss coach Jay Hopson adamant in defense of Art Briles

 Prosecutors and West agreed to plea deals that allowed him to enter probation that won’t lead to a conviction as long as he avoids trouble for four years.

-Prosecutors initially moved forward with the case against West after a knife found in his garage had blood evidence from one of the victims.
+Prosecutors initially moved forward with the case against West after a knife was discovered in his garage.
 The case fell apart for prosecutors when both women claimed they were “having a hard time testifying in front of her attacker,” the Dallas Morning News reports.

 The Athletic’s report also makes mention of two players who joined the Alcorn State football program when Hopson was the head coach there from 2012-2015.
 Both of their controversial arrivals at the Lorman, Mississippi, school have been well documented by media reports